WafflesExploits/Python-Print-In-CPP/README.md

    print("Age: {}, Pi: {}", age, pi);
    // Output: Age: 30, Pi: 3.14159

+   // Example 4: Escaped braces
+   print("Use double braces to include literals: {{}} and replace {}", "this");
+   // Output: Use double braces to include literals: {} and replace this

+   // Example 5: Escaped braces with multiple replacements print("Escaped braces: {{{{ and }}}} and values: {} {}", 100, 200);
+   // Output: Escaped braces: {{ and }} and values: 100 200

+   // Example 6: No arguments
+   print("No arguments to replace here.");
+   // Output: No arguments to replace here.

+   //-- Error Handling --

-   // Example 4: More arguments than placeholders print("Only one placeholder: {}", "First", "Second");
+   // Example 1: More arguments than placeholders print("Only one placeholder: {}", "First", "Second");
    // Output: Only one placeholder: First
    // [!]
 Error: Extra arguments provided

-   // Example 5: Fewer arguments than placeholders print("Missing arguments: {} and {}", "Only one");
-   // Output: Missing arguments: Only one and
-   // [!]
-Error: Missing arguments

-   // Example 6: Escaped braces
-   print("Use double braces to include literals: {{}} and replace {}", "this");
-   // Output: Use double braces to include literals: {} and replace this

-   // Example 7: Escaped braces with multiple replacements print("Escaped braces: {{{{ and }}}} and values: {} {}", 100, 200);
-   // Output: Escaped braces: {{ and }} and values: 100 200

-   // Example 8: No placeholders
+   // Example 2: No placeholders
    print("This string has no placeholders.", 123);
    // Output: This string has no placeholders.
    // [!]
 Error: Extra arguments provided

-   // Example 9: No arguments
+   // Example 3: Fewer arguments than placeholders print("Missing arguments: {} and {}", "Only one");
-   print("No arguments to replace here.");
+   // Output: Missing arguments: Only one and
-   // Output: No arguments to replace here.
+   // [!]
+Error: Missing arguments

    return 0;
 }